zhenners/pygame1/README.md

          if event.type == pygame.QUIT:
             running = False
 ```
+[assign someone to explain what this loop means & does]

 Step 2: Let's set the desired FPS in our game constants

 ```python